germal/OpenCVB/README.md

 Installation – Quick Reference
 ==============================

-This is the short description of install process:
+This is the short description of install process.
+It is not as simple as cloning and then opening the OpenCVB.sln file but it is not much more than just “PrepareTree.bat” and then open and run the OpenCVB.sln file.

 -   Run the “PrepareTree.bat” script that comes with OpenCVB.
 It will download and run CMake for needed libraries.
 After building it will occupy about 18Gb of disk space – plan accordingly.

-    -   This will take the majority of time for the install depending on the network speed.
+    -   This will take the majority of time for the install depending on the network and system.

     -   After “PrepareTree.bat” completes, Visual Studio projects will open.
 Run “Batch Build” and “Select All” in each Visual Studio project.